-- Vast majority of North Carolina business owners favor federal and state laws protecting gay and transgender people from discrimination in employment:
+- Small business owners strongly favor federal and state laws protecting gay and transgender people from discrimination in employment:

-The majority of entrepreneurs (65%) believe federal law should prohibit employment discrimination against gay and transgender people.
-Sixty-seven percent also agree North Carolina should have a law prohibiting this type of discrimination. - The vast majority of small business owners didn't know it is legal under federal and/or state law to fire or refuse to hire someone because they are gay or lesbian:
+More than two-thirds of entrepreneurs (67%) believe federal law should prohibit employment discrimination against gay and transgender people.
+Seven in 10 owners in states without such policies also agree their state should have a law prohibiting this type of discrimination, and 40% strongly agree. - The vast majority of small business owners didn't know it is legal under federal and/or state law to fire or refuse to hire someone because they are gay or lesbian: